 We recommend using your Theradome laser helmet 8 hours after your color treatment when your hair is DRY.
 While we typically recommend using the device on damp hair, stylists recommend not washing your hair for the first 48 hours after coloring.

-We hope this clears up the question of if your hair should be wet or dry when wearing your Theradome helmet!
+We hope this clears up the question of if your hair should be wet or dry during Theradome laser helmet treatments!

 Do you have any other questions you’d like us to cover on the blog?
 Let us know in the comments below or ask us on our Facebook page!